mariamelkadyy/Task-1-MariamAhmed/README.md

 # Rule-Based AI Chatbot 🤖

-This project is part of the DecodeLabs AI Internship 2026.

 ## 📌 Project Overview

 This chatbot is a simple rule-based AI assistant built using Python.